-The River Blackwater, at 120kms long, is the second longest river in Ireland after the Shannon.
-An extremely scenic river, it is often known as the ‘Irish Rhine’.
+The River Blackwater, at 169kms long, is an extremely scenic river and often known as the ‘Irish Rhine’.
 The river rises in the Mullaghareirk Mountains which incorporate the area known as Sliabh Luachra – the traditional name for a mountainous region on the borders of North Cork and Kerry world famous for its unique traditional style of poetry, music, song and dance.
 The river has a humble and simple birthplace, but as it progresses to the sea, it becomes a majestic waterway famous for being one of the best salmon fishing rivers in the country.

 After a short southerly course the river turns sharply towards Rathmore and then enters Co Cork near Millstreet, and passes close to Kanturk where it is joined by the river Allow.
 It continues to the town of Mallow where it is joined by the Clyda before flowing on to the villages of Killavullen, Ballyhooley, and then to Fermoy where the Blackwater has its first weir.
 Just below Fermoy, the Funchion and Araglen tributaries join the main channel and at this point the river has become slower flowing, wide and deep.
 Further down the river passes close to historic Lismore Castle and on to Cappoquin, where it turns due south and becomes tidal before joining the sea at Youghal.